chingu-voyages/Handbook/docs/guides/voyage/voyage.md

   1. Tier

      All participants in a team will be from the same tier.
-This is the tier you selected on the ]Voyage Signup form](https://forms.gle/NkSP7DS3oz4sEzdh8).
+This is the tier you selected on the [Voyage Signup form](https://forms.gle/NkSP7DS3oz4sEzdh8).

   2. Timezone